 - Commercial tree- or soil-related product testing primarily for the benefit of the company that manufactures the product.

-TREE Fund will accept completed applications only between August 1 to October 1, 2019.
-To apply, send an email containing a brief Letter of Inquiry (LOI) of no more than 100 words describing your project title and concept to firstname.lastname@example.org before September 15, 2019.
+The first step to apply for this grant is to send an email containing a brief Letter of Inquiry (LOI) of no more than 100 words describing your project title and concept to firstname.lastname@example.org between August 1, 2019 and September 15, 2019.
 Your LOI must clearly identify the Principal Investigator and Institution who will be contracted for the work should your application be approved.

 Upon completion of this application form, you will save a Word version for your records, then create a PDF version of the completed document with title in the format “PI Surname, Grant Program, Application Number” (e.g. “Smith, Kimmel, #19-023”), and email it as an attachment to email@example.com with a PDF of PI and Co-PI (if applicable) CVs.
 Staff will confirm receipt of your application at that time.